-Zooarchaeology, a subfield of archaeology, is the study of animal remains from archaeological sites.
+Zooarchaeology, a subfield of archaeology, is the study of animal remains from archaeological contexts.

 Zooarchaeologists are interested in the relationships between humans and animals in the past including such topics as human diet, food procurement strategies, domestication of animals, economics and trade, use of animals in ritual contexts, reconstruction of past environments, and site formation processes.

-In order to identify the remains of animals (primarily bones and teeth) from archaeological sites, zooarchaeologists use comparative skeletal reference collections, such as are curated in the Stanley J. Olsen Laboratory of Zooarchaeology.
+In order to identify the remains of animals (primarily bones and teeth) from archaeological sites, zooarchaeologists use comparative skeletal reference collections, such as are curated in the Arizona State Museum's Stanley J. Olsen Laboratory of Zooarchaeology.

 The Olsen Lab houses two modern comparative vertebrate collections with a total of more than 4,000 vertebrate specimens of 600 species (fish, bird, reptile, amphibian, and mammal).

 The comparative vertebrate collections are reference collections of skeletons of modern, recently deceased “known” animals that we use to identify the archaeological “unknown” fragments.
 The Western Archaeological and Conservation Center collection is on long-term loan from the National Park Service.
 This extensive collection specializes in species native to the southwestern United States.

 Also housed in the Laboratory is the Stanley J. Olsen Zooarchaeological Collection.
 Most of these specimens are from the southwestern or southeastern United States, but also includes specimens from other regions of the world.
 The lab’s collections have recently grown with the addition of donated specimens from the University of Arizona’s Department of Geosciences, and from zooarchaeologist, Ms. Charmion McKusick.
 A majority of the skeletons in the collections are complete.